 2. Guest posting helps you land new freelance writing clients.

 My freelance writing niche is B2B/marketing blog posts.
 So, not too long ago, I contributed to a blog called Launch and Hustle.

 The guest posts I submitted were all about B2B and marketing topics.
 And they were marketed to an audience of business owners.

 I’m sure you can guess what I’m about to tell you.

 That’s right – several people who saw my guest posts reached out to me afterward to ask about hiring me for freelance writing work.

 So make no mistake – guest posting can and will land you some solid freelance writing clients if you approach it correctly.

-3. It builds backlinks for your website.
+3. You can get backlinks for your website.

 Last time I checked, my freelance writer website was ranking #1 on Google for my target keyword.